tjr357/testing-notes/meetings/skilling.2022.03.02.touch-point.md

 ---

 - Courses have been repetitive, mostly in PluralSight and about 20%
-- @Daanial 43% completed
+- @people.Daanial 43% completed
     - Communication skills, how to present, talk, collaborate have been helpful
     - Sometimes common sense, but not always practice it
-- @Fahim 37%
+- @people.Fahim 37%
-- @Khany 62%
+- @people.Khany 62%
-- Wait until @Fahim comes back to do experiential learning, March 13/14
+- Wait until @people.Fahim comes back to do experiential learning, March 13/14

-- @Daanial, more flexible, stay a bit late or come in a little early
+- @people.Daanial, more flexible, stay a bit late or come in a little early
-- @Fahim, has 2 little ones, would need to discuss with him
+- @people.Fahim, has 2 little ones, would need to discuss with him

 - They will have the option to work from home so they don't have to rush to the office
-- WFH: @Daanial, @Fahim - Thursdays and Fridays
+- WFH: @people.Daanial, @people.Fahim - Thursdays and Fridays
-- WFH: @Khany - Mondays and Tuesdays
+- WFH: @people.Khany - Mondays and Tuesdays

 Experiential learning
 - What is the most common task that we do day to day?